ssoheecho/ml/ml_assignment_03/README.md

 ### KMeans
 ![silhouette analysis](./silhouette_analysis.png)

 I chose the number of clusters with groupings that made the most sense to me.
-In this case that happened to be 25 clusters.
+In this case, that happened to be 25 clusters with an average silhouette score of 0.5155551822469865.

 A visualization of the clusters can be referenced in the notebook.